Fascism and ideology: Socialism and communism

 The Bolshevik revolutionary Leon Trotsky formulated a theory to explain the rise of fascism based on a dialectical interpretation of events to analyze the manifestation of Italian fascism and the early emergence of Nazi Germany from 1930 to 1933.
 He was an early observer on the rise of Nazi Germany during his final years in exile, and he advocated the tactic of a united front to oppose fascism.
 Trotsky was also a strong critic of the shifting Comintern policy position under Stalin which directed German Communists to treat social democrats as "social fascists".
 Historian Bertrand Patenaude believed that the Comintern policy following the "Great Break" facilitated the rise of Hitler's party.

 Fascism regarded mainstream socialism as a bitter enemy.
 In opposing the latter's internationalist aspect, it sometimes defined itself as a new, alternative, nationalist form of socialism.
 Hitler at times attempted to redefine the word socialism, such as saying: "Socialism!
-That is an unfortunate word altogether...
+That is an unfortunate word altogether. ...
 What does socialism really mean?
 If people have something to eat and their pleasures, then they have their socialism".
 In 1930, Hitler said: "Our adopted term 'Socialist' has nothing to do with Marxist Socialism.
 Marxism is anti-property; true Socialism is not".
 The name that Hitler later wished he had used to describe his political party was "social revolutionary".

-Mainstream socialists have typically rejected and opposed fascism in turn.
+In turn, mainstream socialists have typically rejected and opposed fascism.
 Many communists regarded fascism as a tool of the ruling-class to destroy the working-class, regarding it as "the open but indirect dictatorship of capital."
 Nikita Khrushchev sardonically remarked: "In modern times the word Socialism has become very fashionable, and it has also been used very loosely.
 Even Hitler used to babble about Socialism, and he worked the word into the name of his Nazi [National Socialist] party.
 The whole world knows what sort of Socialism Hitler had in mind".

-However, the agency and genuine belief of fascists was recognised by some communist writers, like Antonio Gramsci, Palmiro Togliatti and Otto Bauer, who instead believed fascism to be a genuine mass movement that arose as a consequence of the specific socio-economic conditions of the societies it arose in.
+However, the agency and genuine belief of fascists was recognized by some communist writers, like Antonio Gramsci, Palmiro Togliatti and Otto Bauer, who instead believed fascism to be a genuine mass movement that arose as a consequence of the specific socio-economic conditions of the societies it arose in.
 Despite the mutual antagonism that would later develop between the two, the attitude of communists towards early fascism was more ambivalent than it might appear from the writings of individual communist theorists.
 In the early days, Fascism was sometimes perceived as less of a mortal rival to revolutionary Marxism than as a heresy from it.
 Mussolini's government was one of the first in Western Europe to diplomatically recognise the USSR, doing so in 1924.
 On 20 June 1923, Karl Radek gave a speech before the Comintern in which he proposed a common front with the Nazis in Germany.
 However, the two radicalisms were mutually exclusive and they later become profound enemies.